 Here are a few breed suggestions to help you find the perfect feline companion for your household.

-You can recognize these cats by their short, soft coat which is light-coloured on the body with a darker fur on the face, paws, ears and tail.
+You can recognize these cats by their short, soft coat which is light-colored on the body with a darker fur on the face, paws, ears and tail.
 Siamese cats are strikingly beautiful, playful, and known for following their owners around the house 'chatting'.
 This is not the right breed for anyone who spends a great deal of time out of the house.
 Siamese cats possess several dog-like qualities including a love of play and a need for lots of companionship.

 Ragdoll cats are large, long-bodied and strikingly beautiful, with long, silky coats and tend to make loving indoor pets.
 When it comes to their personality, these cats are loving, sweet, and always up for cuddles.
 They often welcome their people at the door when they arrive home, and can learn tricks easily with a little positive reinforcement (treats).